 Key consideration4: An FMI should have rules, procedures, and contracts that are enforceable in all relevant jurisdictions.
 There should be a high degree of certainty that actions taken by the FMI under such rules and procedures will not be voided, reversed, or subject to stays.
 The rules, procedures, and contracts of ZCE have been developed in strict accordance with the laws, administrative regulations, ministry-level rules, judicial interpretations, etc. of China and approved by or reported to the CSRC before their development or amendment.
 Thus, they are enforceable in the jurisdiction of China.
 ZCE can ensure that there is a high degree of certainty that its rules, procedures, and contracts will not be voided, reversed, or subject to stays.
 To date, none of actions taken by ZCE under its own rules and procedures have been ruled by any court to be unenforceable.

-Key consideration5: An FMI conducting business in multiple jurisdictions should identify and mitigate the risks arising from any potential conflict of laws across jurisdictions.
-ZCE has not conducted business in multiple jurisdictions as it currently only engages in CCP clearing business under the laws of China.
-Furthermore, according to the Interim Measures on the Administration of Overseas Trading Participants' and Overseas Brokerage Institutions' Engagement in Trading of Domestic Specified Futures Products and rules of ZCE, when participating in trading of specified products on ZCE, overseas brokers and overseas trading participants must comply with the business rules of ZCE and be subject to the laws of China.
+Key consideration5: ZCE has not conducted business in multiple jurisdictions as it An FMI conducting currently only engages in CCP clearing business under the laws of business in multiple China.
+Furthermore, according to the Interim Measures on the jurisdictions should Administration of Overseas Trading Participants' and Overseas identify and mitigate Brokerage Institutions' Engagement in Trading of Domestic the risks arising from Specified Futures Products and rules of ZCE, when participating in any potential conflict trading of specified products on ZCE, overseas brokers and overseas of laws across trading participants must comply with the business rules of ZCE and jurisdictions. be subject to the laws of China.